Deitra Farr: Life and career

-She was born in Chicago, Illinois, United States, and Farr began singing in the mid-1970s with various soul bands.
-Deitra graduated from Kenwood High School (Academy) in Chicago.
+Farr was born in Chicago, Illinois, United States, and began singing in the mid-1970s with various soul bands.
+She converted to Catholicism as a child and sang in the gospel choir at Holy Angels Catholic Church on the South Side.

+She graduated from Kenwood High School (Academy) in Chicago.
 She studied vocal music there with Lena McLin and was a member of the Kenwood Choir.
-At the age of 18, Farr recorded the lead vocals on "You Won't Support Me", with the Chicago group Mill Street Depo.
-That song made the Top 100 R&B list with Cashbox magazine.
+At the age of 18, she recorded the lead vocals on "You Won't Support Me" with the Chicago group Mill Street Depo.
+That song made the Top 100 R&B list with Cashbox magazine in 1976.
 She began singing the blues in the early 1980s.
 From 1993 to 1996, she was the lead singer for Mississippi Heat and recorded two albums with them, Learned the Hard Way and Thunder in my Heart.

 In 1997, she released her first solo album titled The Search is Over, on the British record label, JSP Records.

 In 2005, Farr released her second JSP album, Let It Go.
 The blues guitarist, Billy Flynn, played on Let It Go.

 Since 1990, she has toured internationally, so far performing in over 40 countries.
-Farr is a graduate of Columbia College Chicago, with a Bachelor's degree in journalism.
+Farr is a graduate of Columbia College Chicago, with a bachelor's degree in journalism.
 She has a regular column called "Artist to Artist" in Living Blues magazine.

+Awards and recognition

 In October 2015, Farr was inducted into the Chicago Blues Hall of Fame as a "Legendary Blues Artist".

-Deitra received " The Koko Taylor Queen of the Blues Award" from the Jus Blues Music Foundation on August 3, 2017.
+Deitra received "The Koko Taylor Queen of the Blues Award" from the Jus Blues Music Foundation on August 3, 2017.

+June 10 was proclaimed Deitra Farr Day in the City of Chicago in 2023.